-In 2018 the election is scheduled for Monday, May 7 and will be for the mayor and two councilmembers.
+In 2020 the election is scheduled for Monday, May 4 and will be for mayor and two council seats.
+Incumbents are council members Gerilee Bennett and Hans Wegner.
 Voting is at Penn Place in the Post Office lobby, and polls are open from 7:00 am until 7:30 pm.
-A meeting at which candidates can be nominated will be held in Town Hall on March 28 at 7:30 pm, and there will be a Candidates Forum in Town Hall on April 25 at 7:30 pm.

 It is the policy of the Town that all eligible voters shall be provided with an opportunity to vote.
 Qualified persons may register by universal registration with either Montgomery County or the Town, or may register only with the Town, including residents who are not citizens of the United States, up to and including election day.
 Voters may register at any time that the Town office or the polls are open as well as at other times or places that the election judges may designate.
 If a person registers with Montgomery County that registration must be for a Garrett Park address in order to vote in Town elections.
 If a registration occurs with the County less than 30 days before the Town election, the information may not reach the Town by election day.
 In that case, the voter may register again with the Town in order to vote.
 A person registering with the Town must present documentation of residency, such as a driver’s license utility bill, or other official document with the resident’s name and a Garrett Park address.

 Registered residents may request absentee ballots in person at the Town Office, by mail or by email beginning 60 days prior to the election.
-The absentee ballot may be sent to the requestor either by mail or email.
+The absentee ballot will be sent to the requestor by U.S. postal service mail.
 Absentee ballots are available to a voter at any time that the Town Office or the polls are open and can be picked up and returned by an agent specified by a voter unable to come to the polls.
 On the day of the election, absentee ballots are available at the polls.
 All absentee ballots must be returned in hard copy to the polls or the Town Office up to the time of closing of the polls on election day.
 The absentee voting process is designed so as to protect the privacy of the voter, assuring that the identification of the voter is separated from the vote cast.

-In 2018 the election is scheduled for Monday, May 7 and will be for the mayor and two councilmembers.
+In 2020 the election is scheduled for Monday, May 4 and will be for Mayor and two council members.
 Voting is at Penn Place in the Post Office lobby, and polls are open from 7:00 am until 7:30 pm.